Download latest version of OpenOffice for Windows 10/8.1

 - Open Office Windows 10 compatibility – Many users are wondering whether OpenOffice is compatible with Windows 10.
 We’re happy to inform you that OpenOffice is fully compatible with Windows 10, 8, and 7.

 For past users of OpenOffice, there’s no need to explain anything about this software suite, as you already have all the information you need from the title ahead.
 However, for users who are looking for an alternative for Microsoft’s Office suite, they should know exactly what OpenOffice is and how can it be of benefit for them.

-First of all, know that OpenOffice for Windows 8, Windows 10¬†is not an app, but a desktop program.
-It is very similar to Microsoft Office, with the difference that it is a open source product, therefor, free of charge.
-This software suite has been used by Linux users for a very long time, and they have loved, as do many other Linux or Mac users.
+First of all, know that OpenOffice for Windows 8, Windows 10 is not an app, but a desktop program.
+It is very similar to Microsoft Office, with the difference that it is an open source product, therefore it’s available free of charge.
+This software suite has been used by Linux and Mac users for a very long time.

 Download Latest Version of OpenOffice for Windows 10, Windows 8